NikHuffmon/LeetCodePractice/Array_String_Practice/Q169_MajorityElement_Esy/README.md

 ## The idea:
 Overall idea is to provide a fast-easy look-up while achieving an O(1) look-up time.

+## Time Complexity:
+1. Time: O(n)
+    * We loop through the array once worse-case scenario.

+2. Space: O(n)
+    * In the worst case, the HashMap contains every element in the array.

 ## Examples: See Solution.java for examples